Rev. Margaret Minnicks is an ordained Bible teacher. She writes many articles that are Bible lessons.

 Jesus cried out on the cross, "Eli Eli lama sabachthani?" which is, "My God, my God, why have you forsaken me?"
 It is a quote from Psalm 22:2.

 It was a custom for the legs to be broken to speed up the death of those on the cross.
 When the soldiers went to break the legs of Jesus, He was already dead so the scriptures could be fulfilled that none of His bones be broken (John 19:33-36).

 Lesson 5: Validation of Jesus

-Jesus' redemptive death on the cross should be validation enough, but there is more.
-Paul points out in Romans 1:4 that "Jesus was declared the Son of God with power by the resurrection from the dead.”
+Jesus' redemptive death on the cross should be validation enough, but Paul points out more in Romans 1:4 that "Jesus was declared the Son of God with power by the resurrection from the dead.”

 In other words, His suffering on the cross proved Jesus was fully human.
-This was truly proven when He said, "I third" (John 19:28).
+This was truly proven when He said, "I thirst" (John 19:28).
 The resurrection from the dead validates that Jesus was God.
 Jesus was both fully human and fully divine.

 Lesson 6: Powerful Evidence

 Perhaps one of the greatest proofs of the resurrection can be seen in the transformation of Jesus' disciples.
-Just as Jesus was raised from the dead, the boldness of His disciple was raised to a higher degree.
+Just as Jesus was raised from the dead, the boldness of His disciples was raised to a much higher degree.

-- Doubting Thomas was convinced that Jesus was resurrected after he touched Jesus in the nail prints in Jesus' hands and the hole in His side.
+- Doubting Thomas was convinced that Jesus was resurrected after he touched the nail prints in Jesus' hands and the hole in His side.

 - Within 50 days of His crucifixion, Jesus' disciples had been miraculously transformed from men of little faith into bold men who turned the world upside down, according to the Acts of the Apostles.

 - Jesus’ own brother, James did not believe in Him while He was alive.
 James became the leader of the Church in Jerusalem.
 There is a general epistle in the Bible that bears his name.
 The same is for the general epistle of Jude, also written by Jesus' brother.